Treatment for Native American Substance Abuse

 Our native programming is led by our highly experienced indigenous team member, Nohealani “Sunday” Casperson, who holds a certification from the Wellbriety organization.
 As a Wellbriety-certified facilitator, Sunday leads our treatment team in honoring centuries-old holistic healing practices within our substance use disorder (SUD) treatment.
 Currently, we offer our Native American Track for clients undergoing treatment in our PHP/IOP wellness center in Newport Beach, California.

 The team at South Coast Behavioral Health strives to join White Bison’s Wellbriety movement.
 We are currently implementing the highest standard of culturally proficient treatment services in our journey to becoming one of the few Wellbriety Certified Treatment Centers.
-Above all, we uphold the principles of integrity, gratefulness, generosity, respect, and humility while assisting all our clients on their journey to sobriety
+Above all, we uphold the principles of integrity, gratefulness, generosity, respect, and humility while assisting all our clients on their journey to sobriety.

 In collaboration with the Wellbriety movement, our Native group facilitators introduce you to native healing practices to improve your mental and spiritual well-being.
 In addition, our Native American Track offers psychoeducation on the triggers of drug and alcohol abuse and its effects.

-By incorporating Wellbriety’s teachings, our program instills a stronger understanding of cultural identity while addressing the prevalence of substance use disorders within Native communities.
+Our program instills a stronger understanding of cultural identity while addressing the prevalence of substance use disorders within Native communities.
 These groups also aim to untangle the toxic beliefs stemming from generational trauma to help you heal from addiction.

 Nohealani “Sunday” Casperson